DigitalWorkbench/QExtensionSystem/README.md

 # QExtensionSystem

-QExtensionSystem is a cross-platform plugin extensionfor the Qt framework
+QExtensionSystem is a cross-platform plugin extension for the Qt framework

 ## Using QExtensionSystem